Seniors and Homeownership: How to Save Big and Avoid Getting Scammed

 Home inspections don’t commonly qualify for senior discounts.
 However, you may be able to get a discount by asking, especially if you’re purchasing a specialty service like a septic inspection.

 When it comes to paying for movers, there are some services that typically provide senior discounts.
+Before you book a mover, be sure you understand how movers charge for their services can help you avoid overpaying when you move.
 International Van Lines may provide a 15% discount for qualifying older adults.
 Allied Van Lines offers variable discounts between 10% and 15%.
 Lastly, North American Van Lines can offer up to a 65% discount on moving services.

 Other Financial Benefits for Seniors Over 65